daostack/DAOstack-Hackers-Kit/README.md

 ### Should I work at this level?

-You should use Arc.js whenever you want to use JavaScript or TypeScript to interact with Arc contracts and obtain other functionality particularly helpful to interactive Dapps that leverage Arc.
+You should use Arc.js whenever you want to use JavaScript or TypeScript to interact with Arc contracts.
+This is particularly helpful for developers who want to get the advantages of decentralized governance on the blockchain without dealing directly with a smart contract language.

-## Collaborative Dapps
+## Dapps

-The Arc.js framework facilitates development of "Collaborative Dapps" (Decentralized applications) that enable collaboration within and across DAOs.
+The Arc.js framework facilitates development of "Dapps" (Decentralized applications) for interacting with DAOs.

-DAOstack has built its own collaborative Dapp called ["Alchemy"](https://alchemy.daostack.io/).
-The Alchemy Dapp is a collaborative Dapp for budget management in decentralized organizations.
-Alchemy can be used by any DAO willing to operate on the basis of fund management.
+**DAOstack has built its own Dapp called [Alchemy](https://alchemy.daostack.io/), a front-end interface for DAOs**, or more specifically, for budget management in decentralized organizations.
+Alchemy allows end users to make collaborative budgeting decisions and allocations using the [Holographic Consensus protocol](https://www.youtube.com/watch?v=1De0MoStSkY&feature=youtu.be&t=11m50s).

-You can find the Alchemy repo here: [https://github.com/daostack/alchemy](https://github.com/daostack/alchemy)
+You can find the Alchemy repo at [github.com/daostack/alchemy](https://github.com/daostack/alchemy).

-Another Dapp created by the DAOstack team is called ["Vanille"](http://daostack.azurewebsites.net).
-Vanille is like a direct interface to the Arc.js framework, enabling you to create and interact with DAOs before creating a dedicated interface for them.
+A second Dapp built by DAOstack is [Vanille](http://daostack.azurewebsites.net) (enable MetaMask).
+Vanille is a direct interface for the Arc.js framework, enabling users to create and interact with DAOs before moving to a dedicated interface like Alchemy.

-You can find the Vanille repo here: [https://github.com/daostack/vanille](https://github.com/daostack/vanille)
+You can find the Vanille repo here: [https://github.com/daostack/vanille](https://github.com/daostack/vanille).

+### Should I work at this level?

+Build at the Dapp level if you want to create new ways to interact with existing DAOs and DAOstack smart contracts, e.g. a multi-DAO explorer for GEN predictors or a new DAO creation app.

 ## DAOs

-The Collaborative Dapps can be used to deploy new DAOs and interact with existing ones.
-DAOs can be used for many purposes, with the common goal of creating decentralized global collaboration and collective intelligence.
-The goal of DAOstack is to make it as easy as possible to create and manage DAOs and use them to drive the new decentralized global economy.
+**DAOs can be created for any conceivable collaborative purpose, from local political action to distributed manufacturing and sales.** The goal of DAOstack is to make it as easy as possible to create and manage DAOs, and to use them to drive a new decentralized global economy (specifically, an economy that uses [GEN, our collective attention token](https://medium.com/daostack/on-the-utility-of-the-gen-token-eb4f341d770e)).

-DAOstack has its own DAO called the Genesis DAO.
-We use Alchemy to manage and interact with the DAO, which can be seen through ["Alchemy"](https://alchemy.daostack.io/) and is live on the Ethereum mainnet!
-The Genesis DAO is a fund management DAO utilizing the Holographic Consensus voting mechanism, which is DAOstack's solution for scaling the decision-making capabilities of a DAO indefinitely, allowing smarter and more accurate use of the collective attention of a DAO's agents.
-[Here](https://www.youtube.com/watch?v=1De0MoStSkY) is a video of Matan Field, DAOstack's CEO, explaining the concept of Holographic Consensus and the game theory which it is based upon.
-The Arc framework has a built-in support for the Holographic Consensus voting, which is called the Genesis Protocol, which allows you to utilize this concept immediately with your own DAO.
+**DAOstack Technologies has created an initial DAO called "Genesis" with the purpose of promoting the GEN/DAO ecosystem.** Genesis is currently live on the Ethereum mainnet, has over 100 Reputation-holders who have executed over 120 proposals since August 2018, and can be accessed through ["Alchemy"](https://alchemy.daostack.io/).

 # Examples
-The hackers kit is equipped with several examples and sample projects, which we are constantly working to maintain and expand.
-The goal for those examples is to help developers easily kickstart a new project, as well as to demonstrate how to use the varaity of feature included in the DAOstack framework and its different layers.
+The hackers kit is equipped with several examples and sample projects, which we are working to maintain and expand.
+The goal for these examples is to help developers easily kickstart a new project, as well as to demonstrate some of the features included in each layer of the DAO stack.

 ## [Starter Template](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/starter-template)
 This is a basic template you can use for kickstarting your project using the DAOstack platform.
 Here you can find the basic structue for using both Arc and Arc.js to build your project.

 ## [Peep DAO](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/peepeth-dao-example)
-This project is dapp for interacting with a DAO which has its own social media account on [Peepeth](Peepeth.com), a decentralized microblogging app.
-The Dapp allows to make decisions on posting Peeps on behalf of the DAO by decentralized voting of its participants.
+This project is a Dapp for interacting with a DAO which has its own DAO social media account on [Peepeth](Peepeth.com), a decentralized microblogging app.
+The Dapp allows a DAO post Peeps via a decentralized voting mechanism.

 ## [DutchX DAO Bootstrap](https://github.com/daostack/DAOstack-Hackers-Kit/tree/master/dutchx-bootstrap)
 This project contains a minimal UI for participating in the bootstrap of the DutchX DAO.
-The bootstrapping process for a DAO is the process of distributing the initial reputation and tokens of a new DAO.
-The DutchX bootstrap process is a 3 months period during which users can do several actions, like locking tokens for example, to receive reputation in the DutchX DAO.
+The bootstrapping process for a DAO is the process of distributing its initial reputation and tokens.
+The DutchX bootstrap process is a 3 months period during which users can do several actions, like locking tokens, in order to receive Reputation in the DutchX DAO.
 You can view the DutchX DAO bootstrapping contracts [here](https://github.com/daostack/arc/tree/master/contracts/schemes).

 # Contact and Help

-The DAOstack team members will be available to assist you with your projects in the Hackathon.
+DAOstack team members and open-source community members always make an effort to assist new projects.
-For any technical questions please reach out to us at the event or via Discord [at this link](https://discord.gg/cHZ8Ha9).
+For any technical questions, please reach out to us via Discord [at this link](https://discord.gg/cHZ8Ha9).
-If you have any questions or comments about this repository please open an issue and we'll do our best to help.
+If you have any questions or comments about this repository, please open an issue, and we'll do our best to help.